VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 The second section of the written guidance is a collection of reference material collated from many sources.
 It is not the definitive collection, but should contain enough material to help you to understand the core patterns, concepts, and language of CQRS.

+## Tales from the trenches

+This section of the written guidance is a collection of case studies from other teams that describe their experiences of implementing the CQRS pattern and event sourcing in the real world.
+These case studies are not as detailed as the journey section of the guidance and are intended to give an overview of these projects and to summarize some of the key lessons learned.

 The following is a list of the chapters that comprise both sections of the written guidance: